 Many agencies, particularly federal agencies, are now requiring proposals to be submitted electronically.
 While some PIs see the electronic submission as "additional time" because the proposal doesn't have to be mailed one to two days before the deadline, this really should not be the case.

 The electronic submission process often requires feedback time to insure that the application has been properly submitted.
 As with grants.gov (the system now used by most federal agencies), it may take up to 48 hours for your submission to be processed and e-mail notification sent to Southeastern that your proposal has been accepted for review.

 To avoid last-minute problems and to allow ample time to resubmit an application if necessary, OSRP strongly recommends that all electronic submissions be made no less than 48 hours prior to the official deadline.
 PIs may run the risk of having an application not accepted if problems arise and notification is not received in time to make corrections and resubmit before the deadline.

 Southeastern is audited as part of the ULL System.
-For agencies that require a copy of Southeastern's latest audit, you can use the Southeastern Management Letter issued December 12, 2016 or the UL System Basic Financial Statements and Independent Auditor's Report as of and for the year ended June 30, 2015 (issued December 21, 2015) from the Louisiana Legislative Auditor's web site.
-In addition, you can view Southeastern's FY15 Report Highlights.
+For agencies that require a copy of Southeastern's latest audit, you can use the Southeastern Management Letter issued April 5, 2021 or the UL System Basic Financial Statements and Independent Auditor's Report as of and for the year ended June 30, 2020 (issued December 2020) from the Louisiana Legislative Auditor's web site.
+In addition, you can view Southeastern's FY20 Report Highlights.
 Audit information from previous years also is archived on the Louisiana Legislative Auditor's web site.